gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

   <em>Our 2-D toy dataset experiment results for measuring uncertainity</i>.</em>
 </p>

-We deeply thought on why we could not achieved the ignorance on distant points, and decided that the MLP structure we used produces high plausibility values for the points that are too far from the data centers.
+We deeply thought about why we could not achieve the ignorance on distant points and decided that the MLP structure we used produces high plausibility values for the points that are too far from the data centers.
 Maybe, the authors used a different MLP.

 # 4. Conclusion

-To conclude, the paper titled "Flexible Visual Recognition by Evidential Modeling of Confusion and Ignorance" achieves classifying confused images in a seperate way, as well as providing "ignorance" information to detect out-of-distribution data.
-The method proposed in the paper is a novel approach to handle uncertainties in visual recognition systems using the theory of Subjective Logic.
+To conclude, the paper titled "Flexible Visual Recognition by Evidential Modeling of Confusion and Ignorance" classifies confused images in a separate way and provides "ignorance" information to detect out-of-distribution data.
+The method proposed in the paper is a novel approach to handling uncertainties in visual recognition systems using the theory of Subjective Logic.
 The method allows the system to express uncertainty and source trust explicitly, which is crucial in real-world scenarios where the input can be unpredictable and varied.

-Regarding our implementation, we could achieve comparable quantitative and qualitative results with the original paper in the CIFAR10 dataset.
-However, we question how model can learn initially with this loss setup when it produces very low and similar outputs.

-To solve this issue, we tried a creative approach of pretraining the model with 5-20 epochs with cross-entropy loss, which allowed the model to learn and improve for CIFAR10 dataset.
-But in the CIFAR100 dataset, it is very hard to get a good initial guess for 100 classes even with a small amount of pretraining.

-However, the interpretation of dividing the uncertainty into confusion and ignorance and the method to handle these uncertainties are very exiciting and promising.
+The interpretation of dividing the uncertainty into confusion and ignorance and the method to handle these uncertainties are very exiciting and promising.
 As it can be seen in the results, when the confusion is high, model can made to predict multiple classes.
 And when the ignorance is high, we sometimes can't even trust the 2. highest plausibility class, which may be a good sign to reject any prediction in case of out-of-distribution data is possible.

+Regarding our implementation, we could achieve comparable quantitative and qualitative results with the original paper in the CIFAR10 dataset.
+However, we question how the model can learn initially with this loss setup when it produces very low and similar outputs.

+To solve this issue, we tried a creative approach of pre-training the model with 5-20 epochs with cross-entropy loss, which allowed the model to learn and improve for the CIFAR10 dataset.
+However, in the CIFAR100 dataset, it is very hard to get a good initial guess for 100 classes, even with a non-small amount of pretraining.

 # 5. References